Nibleash/Nibleash/README.md

 - :atom: I’m currently working with *Art Trope Gallery* to create an innovative model combining **Art and IA**.

-- 📚 I’m currently learning **Design Pattern & Software development, Machine Learning, DIA Bootsrap, Advanced Database Management and Python for Data Analysis**, so watch out for upcoming projects publications !
+- 📚 I’m currently learning **Design Pattern & Software Development, Machine Learning, DIA Bootsrap, Advanced Database Management and Python for Data Analysis**.
+So watch out for upcoming projects publications !

-- :computer:👀 I’m looking for an **Internship of 4 or 5 months** as in the DataScience or DataEngineering field, starting April 4th 2022.
+- :computer:👀 I’m looking for an **Internship of 4 or 5 months** in the DataScience or DataEngineering field, starting April 4th 2022.

 - ⚡ Fun fact - I sometimes **garden** when I am not **climbing**.